Shopping centre transformation in the digital era – how to choose the right WiFi.

-Many retailers of scale have at least one ERP (Enterprise Resource Planning) solution covering at least key back office functionality and often a wider footprint covering, for example, merchandise planning and merchandise management or key supply chain functions such as demand forecasting and warehouse management.
+Many retailers of scale have at least one ERP (Enterprise Resource Planning) solution covering key back office functionality and often a wider footprint supporting, for example, merchandise planning, merchandise management and supply chain functions such as demand forecasting and warehouse management.

 Alongside the ERP is a mix of in-house developed applications and a wide range of best-of-breed packages and legacy solutions.
 Introducing change into this complex mix of applications, with their critical interdependencies, can be time-consuming and expensive, both to design and develop as well as to test and deploy.